 Place all of the kimchi sauce ingredients in a bowl and whisk until well mixed.
 Set aside.

 Cut off both ends of the cucumber.
-Divide the cucumber into 5-6 pieces then cut each piece in half lengthways.
-Cut the halves, lengthwise, into thirds.
-You should end up with mini cucumber wedges.
-Put the cucumber into a large bowl then scatter the coarse sea salt around on top.
+Cut the cucumber in half lengthwise.
+Remove the seeds.
+Cut into 1/2-inch half-moons.
+Put the cucumber into a large bowl along with the scallions then scatter the coarse sea salt around on top.
 Gently mix them so that the cucumber gets pickled evenly.
 Set it aside for 20 minutes.

 Gently brush off the salt from the cucumber then transfer the cucumber into a clean bowl.
-Pour in the kimchi sauce then mix them gently.
-Add the carrots and scallions then toss to mix thoroughly.
+Pour in the kimchi sauce then gently mix to combine thoroughly.
 Transfer into a glass container and cover.

 Keep it at room temperature for about 12 to 18 hours then move it to the fridge.
 Serve once chilled.